yoricfr/letter_sound_python/README.md

 # letter_sound_python
-Spell letters as you type them
+Spells the letters as you type them

 This little project is for my 3-years old daughter, who loves to type on my keyboard.
 Now the letters she stikes appears on screen with different colors and sound!